akilism/huginn-SunlightLegislatorAgent/README.md

 The SunlightLegislatorAgent uses the Sunlight Foundation Congress API to track the actions of a legislator.
-Will report back on any votes made or actions on bills sponsored or cosponsored by the legislator.
+Will report back on any votes made, or actions on bills sponsored or cosponsored by the legislator.

   **You need a Sunlight Foundation API Token:** [http://sunlightfoundation.com/api/](http://sunlightfoundation.com/api/)